-- Encourage your employees to report any safety concerns as they know their routes better then anyone.
+- As a business, you should encourage your employees to report on any safety concerns as they know their routes better then anyone.
 Road or structural damage should be reported to the local council.

 - Ensure your drivers are aware of their vehicle height so to avoid overhead restrictions on route.

 - Take weather such as snow and heavy rain into consideration and plan alternative routes if necessary.